-Bernie Sanders Is the Most Popular Politician in the Country, Poll Says
+Bernie Sanders is the most popular politician in the country, poll says

 The least popular?
 You already know who it is.

 According to a new poll, Bernie Sanders is the most popular politician in America.
-The Harvard-Harris survey, published first in The Hill, found almost 60% of Americans view the Vermont senator favorably.
+The Harvard-Harris survey, published first in The Hill, found almost 60 percent of Americans view the Vermont senator favorably.

-Among certain demographics, the progressive politician's ratings are even higher: 80% of Democratic voters, 73% of registered black voters, and 68% of registered Hispanic voters view Sanders favorably.
+Among certain demographics, the progressive politician's ratings are even higher: 80 percent of Democratic voters, 73 percent of registered black voters, and 68 percent of registered Hispanic voters view Sanders favorably.

-Massachusetts senator Elizabeth Warren also scored positively, with 38% approving of the liberal icon and only 32% disapproving.
+Massachusetts Sen. Elizabeth Warren also scored positively, with 38 percent approving of the liberal icon and only 32 percent disapproving.

 This isn't a marked change from prior polling.
-In late 2016, Sanders was also viewed as the lawmaker with the highest favorability ratings, earning approval from more than 50% of the electorate.
+In late 2016, Sanders was also viewed as the lawmaker with the highest favorability ratings, earning approval from more than 50 percent of the electorate.

 The least popular political figure in America?
-Look to the White House, but not the Oval—though Donald Trump is seven points underwater, 44/51.
-His beleaguered chief strategist Steve Bannon came in dead last in the survey.
-Only 16% give the former Breitbart publisher a thumbs up, while a full 45% offer the opposite.
+Look to the White House, but not the Oval Office—though Donald Trump is 7 points underwater, 44/51.
+His beleaguered chief strategist, Steve Bannon, came in dead last in the survey.
+Only 16 percent give the former Breitbart publisher a thumbs-up, while a full 45 percent offer the opposite.

 "In losing to Hillary [Clinton], Bernie Sanders has floated above today's partisan politics while Bannon has, rightly or wrongly, taken the blame for the administration’s failures,” poll co-director Mark Penn from Harvard-Harris told The Hill.
 "Sanders is an asset to the Democrats while Bannon is a liability to the administration."